THE MORTGAGE BROTHERS SHOW

 Detached Guest Home (Casita) Appraisal Issues

-In this episode we cover issues that may arise when you receive an appraisal on your detached guest home, or casita.
+In this episode, we covered issues that might arise when you receive an appraisal on your detached guest home, also know as a casita.

 - The square footage is not added to the main living area of the primary home.